 Coll’s 1st XV pitch is about to receive a facelift!

-In desperate need of new drainage, work will get underway in early 2015 to replace the pitch, pull down and build a new 100-seater stand and purpose-built training area.
+In desperate need of new drainage, work is underway to replace the pitch, pull down and build a new 100-seater stand and purpose-built training area.

 Former Scottish Rugby captain and OG Rob Wainwright said: “Under Neish’s beautiful veneer, the pitch has long suffered from challenging drainage problems (remember the wet patch in the far left corner that slowed even the swiftest of wingers?).
 The time has come for a total overhaul of the drainage and installation of a brand new pitch complete with adjacent training area.
 And, fond as we are of the old stand, lovingly built by Pub Adam, its day is done and the project will see its replacement with a less flammable, contemporary 100-seater.
 These improvements will not only benefit our rising rugby players of today and tomorrow, but also provide a new home for our 1st Lacrosse team.”